 Pets on leashes up to six feet long are welcome in all Virginia state parks and campgrounds.
 Pets may not be left unattended, and proof of vaccination must be provided upon request.

 State regulations prohibit pets on public swim beaches, in public facilities like bathhouses, visitor centers, park offices, and restaurants.
 While pets are allowed at False Cape State Park, they are not permitted access through Back Bay National Wildlife Refuge.

-For an additional fee of $10 per pet per night, the following Virginia state parks offer pet friendly cabin, lodge, and travel trailer rentals for guests traveling with their pets:
+For an additional fee of $10 per pet per night, there are more than 300 pet friendly cabin, lodge, and travel trailer rentals for guests traveling with their pets at Virginia state parks.

 - Bear Creek Lake State Park